peterjc/thapbi-pict/docs/examples/soil_nematodes/presence_absence.rst

 *Ditylenchus*, *Globodera*, *Longidorus*, *Meloidogyne*, *Steinernema*, *Prionchulus*, *Tripyla*, and *Xiphinema*.

-Additionally there is an unexplained FP from *Urtica* sp. in one sample.
+Additionally there is an unexplained FP from plant *Urtica* sp. in the blank sample.

 We also have false negatives, including reporting *Anatonchus* sp. rather than *Anatonchus tridentatus*, no *Acrobeles* sp. in any of the three samples, and